activescott/home-infra/containers/home-assistant/README.md

 For Z-Wave and Zigbee support.
 Plugged into a QNAP on the host and device mapped into the ZWave JS Server container and the home assistant container (for zigbee).

-### GoControl Linear GD00Z-4 Z-Wave Smart Garage Door Controller/with tilt sensor
+### Garage Door

+I am currently using a [Zooz Z-Wave Plus 700 Series Universal Relay ZEN17 with 2 NO & NC Relays (20A, 10A)](https://www.thesmartesthouse.com/products/zooz-z-wave-plus-700-series-universal-relay-zen17-with-2-no-nc-relays-20a-10a) to control the garage and a [Ecolink Z-Wave Plus Garage Door Tilt Sensor TILTZWAVE2.5-ECO](https://www.thesmartesthouse.com/products/ecolink-z-wave-plus-garage-door-tilt-sensor-tiltzwave2-5-eco).
+I glue the two together into a proper "Garage Device/Integration" in Home Assistant with a so-called ["Cover Template"](https://www.home-assistant.io/integrations/cover.template/#garage-door) that is defined in `/config-home-assistant/configuration.yaml`.

-~~Easy to hook up and works like a champ.
-It is picky if the power goes out.
-You MUST follow the instructions to "resync" it by using another control (push button or remote) to raise the garage up and than down again completely.
-Then it works perfect.~~ This worked at first fine, but after about two months it stopped controlling the garage.
+**OLD**: I originally had a **GoControl Linear GD00Z-4 Z-Wave Smart Garage Door Controller/with tilt sensor**.
+It was easy to hook up and worked like a champ at first.
+However, it was picky if the power goes out.
+You MUST follow the instructions to "resync" it by using another control (push button or remote) to raise the garage up and than down again completely.~~ This worked at first fine, but after about two months it stopped controlling the garage.
 I found a fair bit of similar experiences on the web.

-I have since switched to a Zooz ZEN17 Universal Relay to control the garage (see below).

-#### Zooz Z-Wave Plus 700 Series Universal Relay ZEN17 with 2 NO & NC Relays (20A, 10A)

-I use this to control the garage door now.
-I do not _yet_ have it hooked up for the full "garage" integration in Home Assistant so it looks more like a switch than a garage door at the moment.

 ### Ubiquity UniFi